Indoor professional sports under the shadow of the coronavirus: A rollercoaster of emotions | DW | 20.10.2020

 The Sharks are struggling to free themselves from the net of the coronavirus pandemic — and they are far from alone.

-"The situation in ice hockey is critical because we aren't being allowed to implement our business model, which is based primarily on gameday revenue," Philipp Walter, managing director of the Cologne Sharks of Germany's top professional ice hockey league (DEL) tells DW.
+"The situation in ice hockey is critical because we aren't being allowed to implement our business model, which is based primarily on game day revenue," Philipp Walter, managing director of the Cologne Sharks, of Germany's top professional ice hockey league, the DEL, told DW.

 The pandemic first caused the DEL to postpone the start of its season from the usual mid-September to mid-November.
 Now its 14 clubs are hoping to begin play in late December.

-"As bitter as this is, it just wouldn't make sense to start the season as things stand now," Walter says.
+"As bitter as this is, it just wouldn't make sense to start the season as things stand now," Walter said.
 "The economic conditions simply wouldn't allow most clubs to start now."

 In mid-March the DEL became the first professional sports league in Germany to abandon its season due to the outbreak of COVID-19.
 The playoffs were canceled and no champion was crowned.
 Despite having had a disastrous season on the ice — including a 17-game losing streak — the Sharks drew an average attendance of 13,333.
 That was tops in the DEL and third-best in Europe.